-After the floor has been laid and the 24-hour thin-set curing time has passed it can then be grouted in.
+Allow 24 hours from the time the floor is laid before you begin grouting.
 You can use any type of sanded grout you would like to use provided it will withstand grout joints of ½” or more in width.
-For a regular brick mortar look, we strongly suggest using our Brick and Paver Grout Mix.
+We strongly suggest using our Brick and Paver Grout Mix .
 It is specially blended for use with PortStone and works extremely well.
 When grouting your floor, work in small areas to give you time to clean as you go.
 Take care not to pull too much grout from between the bricks.

 NOTE – Do not use epoxy grout and do not use any of the All-In-One type grouts with a sealer made into the grout.
 These grouts stick to the surface of PortStone like very sticky paint.
-It makes a terrible mess trying to get it clean.
+It makes a terrible mess and is almost impossible to remove in some cases.

-The sealer is dry enough to walk on usually within 2 to 3 hours.
-Then, two coats of our Super Wax Floor Finish or our Matte Finish are applied.
+The sealer will dry enough to walk on usually within 2 to 3 hours.
+Apply two coats of our Super Wax Floor Finish or our Matte Finish with a rayon mop, lambswool applicator, or microfiber paint pad.
 If you are applying Matte Floor Finish, always take care to not let it puddle.
 Any puddles remaining after the rest of the floor has dried should be blotted up with a clean paper towel.
 Our floor finish dries within about 30 to 40 minutes between coats.
 It is ready for light foot traffic after a couple of hours.

-If used outside or where it will be exposed to potential wet foot traffic, an anti-slip additive MUST be used in the final coat of sealer.
-The surface WILL BE VERY SLICK WHEN WET if this is not used.
+An anti-slip additive MUST be used in the final coat of sealer When using PortStone Thin Brick outside.
+The surface WILL BE VERY SLICK WHEN WET if the anti-slip additive is not used.
 We can supply everything you need for a PortStone installation for an interior or exterior job.
 Our only exceptions are crack isolation membrane material and Ditra or Provaflex.

-If your wall is an exterior wall, the wall must be prepped according to the MCMA (Masonry Veneer Manufacturers Association) guidelines.
+An exterior wall must be prepped according to the MCMA (Masonry Veneer Manufacturers Association) guidelines when installing PortStone out side.
 See the below link for more information on this process.

 Allow the panels to remain in place overnight before grouting the wall.

 There are several methods that can be used to grout in PortStone Thin Brick walls.
 A grout bag can be used to place the grout directly into the joints.
-This can require less clean-up but it can take longer to apply the grout to the joints.
+This can require less clean-up but it can take longer to apply the grout to the joints but cleanup time is reduced.
 If using the grout bag method, allow sufficient time for the grout to stiffen before striking the joints with a jointing tool or small stick.
 Brush off any excess grout.
 It may be necessary to use a damp sponge to touch up the bricks.

 Another method is to use a grout float or sponge to apply the grout into the joints.
 You can also just use your hands to work the grout into the joints.
 Be sure to wear good protective gloves using any of these methods.
 Use a damp sponge to remove excess grout and grout haze.
 You will likely need to wipe the wall down 2 or more times to remove all of the excess grout and haze.

 We recommend that at least once a year, one or two coats of a PortStone approved floor finish be applied.
 This will help keep your floor looking fresh and new.
 Applying floor finish is a very easy process; just clean the floor thoroughly then apply the floor finish using a rayon mop, lambswool applicator, or paint pad.
-If you choose to use a mop, be sure that it is a 100% rayon mop.
+When choosing a mop to apply the floor finish, be sure that it is a 100% rayon mop.
 Do not use a cotton mop nor a cotton/rayon blend.
 Cotton or cotton/rayon blends will leave lint in the dried floor finish.

 Be sure to put rubber tips or felt pads under all table and chair legs.
 PortStone holds up very well to everyday wear and tear.
 PortStone is very durable and long-lasting.
 Treat it as you would any fine floor and you should get many years of trouble-free enjoyment from it.